 THE LOWER, or PERSONAL "EGO" is the physical man in conjunction with his lower Self, i. e., animal instincts, passions, desires, etc. It is called the "false personality," and consists of the lower Manas combined with Kama-rupa, and operating through the Physical body and its phantom or "double."

 The remaining "Principle" "Prana," or "Life," is, strictly speaking, the radiating force or Energy of Atma — as the Universal Life and the ONE SELF, — ITS lower or rather (in its effects) more physical, because manifesting, aspect.
 Prana or Life permeates the whole being of the objective Universe; and is called a "principle" only because it is an indispensable factor and the deus ex machina of the living man.

-ENQUIRER.
+Enq.
 This division being so much simplified in its combinations will answer better, I believe.
 The other is much too metaphysical.

-THEOSOPHIST.
+Theo.
 If outsiders as well as Theosophists would agree to it, it would certainly make matters much more comprehensible.

 1. "Some things that I do know of Spiritualism and some that I do not." (return to text)

 2. A few portions of this chapter and of the preceding were published in Lucifer in the shape of a "Dialogue on the Mysteries of After Life," in the January number, 1889.
 The article was unsigned, as if it were written by the editor, but it came from the pen of the author of the present volume. (return to text)

 3. Iswara is the collective consciousness of the manifested deity, Brahma, i. e., the collective consciousness of the Host of Dhyan Chohans (vide SECRET DOCTRINE); and Pragna is their individual wisdom. (return to text)